-The story of F51, the three storey 17 million pound skatepark that is changing lives
+The story of F51, a skatepark that is changing lives

 How a multi-storey skatepark in Folkestone is transforming the skateboarding scene in the Southeast of England and why so many people around the world want to visit it.